Germany's Scholz sees Italy taking steps to resolve budget row

-BERLIN (Reuters) - German Finance Minster Olaf Scholz said on Monday he expected Italy to take steps to resolve a row with EU authorities over its 2019 budget.
+BERLIN (Reuters) - German Finance Minster Olaf Scholz said on Monday he expected Italy to take steps to resolve a row with EU authorities over its 2019 budget and he was a “quite optimistic” about a solution to the dispute.

-The European Commission rejected the fiscal plan last month draft and has threatened to impose penalties if it is not revised to conform with EU regulations - something Rome has indicated it is unwilling to do.
+The European Commission rejected the draft fiscal plan last month and has threatened to impose penalties if it is not revised to conform with EU regulations - something Rome has indicated it is unwilling to do.

+The Commission has given Rome until Tuesday to present a new budget and could start disciplinary steps against Rome later this month.

 Scholz said nobody would demand the Italian government pursue a policy of austerity.